Ivan-Shaml/docker-free/README.md

 docker run hello-world
 ```

-This should print a lot of stuff on the console, most importantly, "Hello from Docker!
+This should print a lot of stuff on the console, most importantly, "Hello from Docker!"

 <br>